-If you are divorced and remarried and desire to become a Catholic, you will have to petition for a possible declaration of nullity, provided your former spouse is still living and the Catholic Church has not declared your former marriage null.
+If you are not remarried and have no intention of ever remarrying, you do not have to petition.
+You may become a Catholic and share fully in the sacramental life of the Church If you are divorced and remarried and desire to become a Catholic, you will have to petition for a possible declaration of nullity, provided your former spouse is still living and the Catholic Church has not declared your former marriage null.
 If your current spouse has been married and divorced, each of his/her failed marriages will have to be reviewed also, provided his/her former spouse is still living and the Catholic Church has not declared that former marriage null.

 If you desire to become Catholic and you have had no previous divorces but you are currently married to a spouse who was previously divorced, each of his/her failed marriages will have to be reviewed also, provided his/her former spouse is still living and the Catholic Church has not declared that former marriage null.
 The nullity process must be complete with a final, affirmative decision for nullity for each possible petition before you can become a Catholic.
 Please remember Jesus' teachings on marriage, divorce and remarriage apply to all people, not just Catholics.

-48. I cannot wait for this process.
+44. I cannot wait for this process.
 I will marry first "outside" the Catholic Church.
 Can I have my marriage "outside" the Church later recognized by the Church when it grants my annulment?